vinay91/-Getting-and-Cleaning-Data-Course-Project/README.md

 * Load the following files into R using read.table fuction.

-1. activity_labels.txt
+a. activity_labels.txt
-2. features.txt
+b. features.txt
-3. X_test.txt & Y_test.txt
+c.
+X_test.txt & Y_test.txt
-4. X_train.txt & Y_train.txt
+d.
+X_train.txt & Y_train.txt

 * Extract only the measurements on the mean and standard deviation using grepl function.